-Furthermore, the Costa Esmeralda in the north of Sardinia is a luxury tourist destination of beaches with turquoise water and white sand, which every summer attracts celebrities from around the world.
+Furthermore, the Costa Esmeralda in the north of Sardinia is a luxury tourist destination of beaches with turquoise water and white sand, which every summer attracts celebrities from all over the world.
 While navigating these coasts, you will experience the heart of the Mediterranean.

 Sardinia is famous for being a windy island, especially from October to April.
 The main wind of Sardinia is the Maestrale (Mistral) a northern-westerly wind which blows from France.
 It is a fresh wind which in winter can be more intense, while in summer is welcome to mitigate the heats.
 In June and August, the velocity is 20-25 knots and usually not more.
 Another wind is the Scirocco which blows from the south-east, bringing heat waves from Africa.
 It can reach peaks of 40 °C (104 °F) and more.
 Finally, the Ponente comes from the west that in contrast to the Scirocco bring a refreshing breeze during the summer.